Does South Walton offer pet-friendly accommodations?

 Are dogs allowed on the beaches in South Walton?

 Walton County allows dogs on the beach under certain conditions.
 Full-time residents and/or property owners in Walton County may obtain a permit through the Clerk of Courts office, which allows leashed dogs on the beach during designated hours.
 The permit runs annually from August 1 through July 31.
-Details are available here.
+Details on dog permits can be found on Walton County's website.
 Service dogs are allowed on South Walton beaches anytime without a permit but must have proper ID.
 All permitted or service dogs must remain on leash while on the beach at all times.
 South Walton does have a dog park, Alaqua Unleashed.

 Can you drive on the beach in South Walton?